goodlyrottenapple/lamYcalc/docs/01_intro/01_intro.md

 ##Aims
-The aim of this project is to make a start of mechanizing the proofs underpinning HOMC approaches using type-checking of higher-order recursion schemes, by formalizing and formally proving certain key properties about the $\lamy$ calculus with the intersection-type system described by **??which one...should I omit??**, which can be used to study HOMC as an alternative to higher order recursion schemes (HORS).
+The aim of this project is to make a start of mechanizing the proofs underpinning HOMC approaches using type-checking of higher-order recursion schemes, by formalizing and formally proving certain key properties about the $\lamy$ calculus with an intersection-type system (@clairambault13, @tsukada14), which can be used to study HOMC as an alternative to higher order recursion schemes (HORS).
 The first part of this work focuses on the mechanization aspect of the simply typed $\lamy$ calculus in a theorem prover, in a fashion similar to the $\poplm$ challenge, by exploring different encodings of binders in a theorem prover and also the use of different theorem provers.
-The reason why we chose to do such a comparison was to evaluate and chose the best mechanization approach and implementation language for the $\lamy$ calculus, as there is little infomration available concerning the merits and disadvantages of different implementation approaches of $\lamy$ or indeed just the (simply typed) $\lambda$-calculus.
+The reason why we chose to do such a comparison was to evaluate and chose the best mechanization approach and implementation language for the $\lamy$ calculus, as there is little information available concerning the merits and disadvantages of different implementation approaches of $\lamy$ or indeed just the (simply typed) $\lambda$-calculus.
 The comparison of different mechanizations focuses on the engineering choices and formalization overheads which result from translating the informal definitions into a fully-formal setting of a theorem prover.
 The project is roughly split into two main parts, with the first part exploring and evaluating the different formalizations of the simply-typed $\lamy$ calculus together with the proof of the Church Rosser Theorem.
 The reason why we chose to formalize the Church Rosser theorem was to to test the implementation of a non-trivial, but simple enough proof in a fully formal setting.
 The second part focuses on implementing the intersection-type system for the $\lamy$ calculus and formalizing the proof of subject invariance for this type system.
 The formalization and engineering choices made in the implementation of the intersection-type system reflect the survey and analysis of the different possible choices of mechanization, explored in the first part of the project.
+All the code described in this project can be found in the git repository at: \url{https://github.com/goodlyrottenapple/lamYcalc}.

 ##Main Achievements